mikkurogue/cube-type-extract-rs/readme.md

 ### Options

+- `url`: Configuration for the Cube.js API endpoint.
-- `cube_url`: The URL of your Cube.js API.
+  - `link`: The URL of your Cube.js API.
 Defaults to `http://localhost:4000/cubejs-api`.
+  - `headers`: **(Optional)** Custom HTTP headers to include in the request.
+Useful for authentication or API keys.
+Can be omitted if no headers are needed.
 - `output`: The output directory for the generated types.
 Defaults to `./`.
 - `file_name`: The name of the generated file.
 Defaults to `cubejs-types`.
 - `prefixes`: A list of prefixes to use for the generated types.
 This is useful if you have multiple cubes with the same name.